 Academic Programs and Course Syllabi

-There are four majors and minors within psychology, and psychology participates in several interdisciplinary minors.
+There are three majors and two minors within psychology, and psychology participates in several interdisciplinary minors.
 Click on the links to read about the requirements for each major or minor:

 - B.A. in Psychology